Tornado3P9/installscript-linux/README.md

 The names of hidden files or directories start with a dot, e.g. **`.config`**

 You can start your *File Manager* with the shortcut **`Windows key + F`** or by typing **`thunar`** into the terminal.
 You also can start your main web browser with the shortcut **`Windows key + W`** or by typing **`firefox`** into the terminal.

+You can open any file by just clicking on it and the system will use the default application for that specific file type.
+You can change the default application by clicking on a file with the **Right Mouse Button** to open the "context menu" and by going to **Properties** → **General** → ***Open With***

+You can also use the command [**`xdg-open`**](https://github.com/Tornado3P9/Linux-Console-Tools/blob/master/xdg-open.md) to achieve the same behavior when using the terminal.

 ### Create a `.fonts` directory for your own Truetype (.ttf) fonts
 Just put all your favourite fonts into this folder.
 The System will automatically find them.